sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 Sourcegraph has lots to do to build our future vision of a code intelligence platform, and we're already on our way.
 Our newest developments—specifically, Code Insights and Batch Changes—have solidly moved Sourcegraph _beyond_ code search, and today, we're ready to call Sourcegraph a code intelligence platform.

 Sourcegraph 4.0 is available to all users now.
-It's also available on our newest service, Sourcegraph Cloud, our single-tenant Cloud solution that is [now generally available](/blog/enterprise-cloud).
+It's also available on our newest service, Sourcegraph Cloud, our single-tenant cloud solution that is [now generally available](/blog/enterprise-cloud).
 Sourcegraph Cloud provides isolated, secure instances for every customer.

 If you're already using Sourcegraph, you can [upgrade to 4.0 today](https://docs.sourcegraph.com/admin/updates).
 If you're new to Sourcegraph, Sourcegraph Cloud is the easiest way to get started.
 You can get a [30-day trial here](https://signup.sourcegraph.com).